-The Create Fishnet tool creates a feature class containing a net of rectangular cells.
-Creating a fishnet requires three basic sets of information: the spatial extent of the fishnet, the number of rows and columns, and the angle of rotation.
-There are a variety of ways to specify this information.
-For example, you may not know the exact number of rows and columns, but you do know that each rectangular cell must be exactly 110 meters by 63 meters and must cover the spatial extent of another feature class.
+Create Fishnet creates a feature class containing a net of rectangular cells.
+Creating a fishnet requires three basic pieces of information: the spatial extent of the fishnet, the number of rows and columns, and the angle of rotation.
+There are a variety of ways to specify this basic information.
+For example, you might not know the exact number of rows and columns, but you do know that each rectangular cell must be exactly 110 meters by 63 meters and must cover the spatial extent of another feature class.

 The tool has 11 parameters, and you should think of these in four distinct groups:

 - The number of rows and columns and height and width of each cell in the fishnet